Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_09/step_09.md

 *Estimated Time for Completion: 15 minutes; Difficulty Level: Advanced*

-To have an action after changing a job status, we can [subscribe a function](../../../../manuals/core/entities/orchestrating-and-job-execution.md/#subscribe-to-job-execution) to a scenario.
-A status change calls this function.
-This feature allows the creation of logs or particular events for Taipy GUI.
+To perform an action after a job status change, you can [subscribe a function](../../../../manuals/core/entities/orchestrating-and-job-execution.md/#subscribe-to-job-execution) to a scenario.
+When there is a status change, this function is triggered.
+This feature enables the creation of logs or specific events for the Taipy GUI.

 ```python
 def callback_scenario_state(scenario, job):